matiashf/blockbuster/DESIGN.md

 Each player gets a distinct hue (a base color like red, green, etc.) equally spaced out in the hue color axis (from 0° to 359°).
-Boxes belonging to a player use the same hue but a different, random saturation level withing a reasonable interval (to avoid white boxes) and full value.
+Boxes belonging to a player use the same hue but a different, random saturation level within a reasonable interval (to avoid white boxes) and full value.
 When boxes take damage, they darken (i.e. get lower value) down to some minimum (to avoid black boxes).